ViniciusCarvalhoEnsa/ViniciusCarvalhoEnsa/README.md

-# About Me:
+# Hey, I'm Vinícius!

-I'm currently persuing a degree in Software Engineering at Inatel.<br>I'm working with software development in Python and visual computing.<br>I'm also enhancing my knowledge in Software Architecture and currently learning Docker.
+I'm 22 years old and currently studying Software Engineering at [Inatel](https://inatel.br/home/) in Brazil.<br>Currently working with software development in Python and computer vision.<br>I'm also enhancing my knowledge in Software Architecture and currently learning Docker.

 Addicted in coffee and RPG lover!!!